git-sumana/CyberSecurityLearning/Day1.md

      - **IPv4**: Uses a 32-bit address format (e.g., `192.168.1.1`).
      - **IPv6**: Uses a 128-bit address format (e.g., `2001:0db8:85a3:0000:0000:8a2e:0370:7334`), which allows for a much larger address pool to accommodate more devices.

+An **IP address** (Internet Protocol address) is a unique numerical identifier assigned to each device connected to a network that uses the Internet Protocol for communication.
+IP addresses can be classified into two main types: **Public IP addresses** and **Private IP addresses**.

+A **Private IP address** is used within a local network (LAN) and is not routable on the Internet.
+These addresses are assigned by the network router to devices within the same network, allowing them to communicate with each other without needing to connect to the Internet.

 ### 2. What is a MAC Address?
    - **MAC** stands for **Media Access Control** address.
 It is a unique identifier assigned to a device’s network interface card (NIC) by the manufacturer.
    - A MAC address is often represented in hexadecimal format, such as `00:1A:2B:3C:4D:5E`.